rivernews/Final-Project-si507/README.md

 - Address
     - Similar to Link, serve as OneToOne field for other tables about address information.

+---
+## Code Requirements for Grading
+Please check the requirements you have accomplished in your code as demonstrated.
+- [x] This is a completed requirement.
+- [ ] This is an incomplete requirement.

+Below is a list of the requirements listed in the rubric for you to copy and paste.
+See rubric on Canvas for more details.

+### General
+- [ ] Project is submitted as a Github repository
+- [ ] Project includes a working Flask application that runs locally on a computer
+- [ ] Project includes at least 1 test suite file with reasonable tests in it.
+- [ ] Includes a `requirements.txt` file containing all required modules to run program
+- [ ] Includes a clear and readable README.md that follows this template
+- [ ] Includes a sample .sqlite/.db file
+- [x] Includes a diagram of your database schema
+- [ ] Includes EVERY file needed in order to run the project
+- [ ] Includes screenshots and/or clear descriptions of what your project should look like when it is working

+### Flask Application
+- [ ] Includes at least 3 different routes
+- [ ] View/s a user can see when the application runs that are understandable/legible for someone who has NOT taken this course
+- [ ] Interactions with a database that has at least 2 tables
+- [ ] At least 1 relationship between 2 tables in database
+- [ ] Information stored in the database is viewed or interacted with in some way

+### Additional Components (at least 6 required)
+- [ ] **Use of a new module**
+- [ ] Use of a second new module
+- [ ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
+- [ ] A many-to-many relationship in your database structure
+- [ ] At least one form in your Flask application
+- [ ] Templating in your Flask application
+- [ ] **Inclusion of JavaScript files in the application**
+- [ ] **Links in the views of Flask application page/s**
+- [ ] Relevant use of `itertools` and/or `collections`
+- [ ] **Sourcing of data using web scraping**
+- [ ] **Sourcing of data using web REST API requests**
+- [ ] Sourcing of data using user input and/or a downloaded .csv or .json dataset
+- [ ] Caching of data you continually retrieve from the internet in some way

+### Submission
+- [ ] I included a link to my GitHub repository with the correct permissions on Canvas!
+(Did you though?
+Did you actually?
+Are you sure you didn't forget?)
+- [ ] I included a summary of my project and how I thought it went **in my Canvas submission**!

 ## Reference & Resources

 - [Proposal Link](https://paper.dropbox.com/doc/SI507-Final-Project-by-Shaung-Cheng--Aa3swZraJVTqmfX6hACLwYLsAQ-W3RLpuHtj7eeItw4Hw4SI).